Xtra-Computing/ReGraph/README.md

 #################################################################################################################
 ```

-Step 2 (OPTIONAL) modify the `./autogen/autogen.py`: config slr id and hbm id.
+**Step 2 (OPTIONAL)**: modify the `./autogen/autogen.py`: config slr id and hbm id.
 Kindly note HBM bank 30 of U280 and HBM bank 27 of U50 are reserved for outdegree, please avoid using these two banks.
 For U280, we recommend you use HBM bank 0 to 29, for U50, we recommend you use HBM bank 0 to 26.
 To have better timing and avoid routing congestion, please assign the kernels evenly among SLRs.
 ```python
 # configurable hbm wrapper bank id (for vertex properties)
 #                         little pipeline vetex properties     |   big pipeline vetex properties